carlosengels/daily_counter/README.md

 Tech highlights:

-al2023 Lambda runtime (provided.al2023)
+- al2023 Lambda runtime (provided.al2023)

-Git installed via dnf
+- Git installed via dnf

-Custom bootstrap script to handle event loop
+- Custom bootstrap script to handle event loop

-IAM Role with lambda:InvokeFunction permissions s
+- IAM Role with lambda:InvokeFunction permissions

-Schedule defined using aws scheduler create-schedule
+- Schedule defined using aws scheduler create-schedule

 ⏱️ Note: Lambda timeout needed to be increased from 3 seconds to 1 minute to allow for git clone, commit, and push.